 • Resuspend the sediment in 10 ml 0.9% NaCl (or PBS), mix it thoroughly and centrifuge it again for 10 minutes at 350 x g.

 • Discard the supernatant and resuspend the sediment in the original sample supernatant that was set aside, and mix it well.
 A cyto preparation can now be derived from the sample.

 Important: Do not allow the cells to stand in the lysis buffer for too long as they may also be lysed.

 The 2 ml chamber (Cat.
 No. 1664) with sedimentation area of 60 mm2 and the 4 ml chamber (Cat.
 No. 1665) with sedimentation area of 120 mm2 are recommended for the centrifugation of pleural fluid and ascitic fluid.
 The 2 ml chamber is suitable for samples containing up to 100,000 cells and the 4 ml chamber for samples containing up to 200,000 cells.

 3. Assembly of the cyto insert

 Information on the assembly of the cyto insert is provided in our leaflet “Perfect preparations – with the Hettich cyto system all it takes is a turn”.
-For slide preparations from pleural fluid and ascitic fluid it is generally necessary to use dry fixation.
-The cyto insert should therefore be assembled with the filter card (see B1 in the illustration).
-If the samples are infectious then we recommend the use of our lid No. 1661 (see B2 in the illustration).
+For slide preparations from pleural fluid and ascitic fluid, it is generally necessary to use dry fixation.
+The cyto insert should, therefore, be assembled with the filter card (see B1 in the illustration).
+If the samples are infectious, then we recommend the use of our lid No. 1661 (see B2 in the diagram).

 Fill the samples into the centrifugation tubes and centrifuge them for 10 minutes at 490 x g (corresponding to 2,000 min-1 with the 6-place rotor and 2,200 min-1 with the 4-place rotor).